InstaMarch/ballot-knowledge-network/README.md

 ## Nonpartisanship, Inclusiveness and Consent

 We expect volunteers to avoid sharing their personal political preferences.
-We expect them to avoid attempting to impose their personal positions while working together or teaching.
-We also expect volunteers to be respectful to everyone.
+We expect volunteers to avoid attempts to impose their personal political and social positions while working together or teaching.
+We expect volunteers to be respectful to everyone.
 We do not tolerate social power dynamics.
-We expect that members actively request consent rather than presume what their fellows want.
+We expect volunteers to actively request consent rather than presume what their fellows want.

 ### Contact us if you would like to participate.